Paving Matroids: Defining Equations and Associated Varieties: Relation between lifting polynomials and graph polynomials

-For every $i\in [k]$, we divide all the entries of the $i^{\text{th}}$ column of $N$ by this number, and we denote the resulting matrix as $L$.
+For every $i\in [k]$, we divide all the entries of the $i^{\text{th}}$ row of $N$ (corresponding to $c_{i}$) by this polynomial, and we denote the resulting matrix as $L$.
 We easily obtain

-Using Equation~\eqref{8}, we can express the entries of $L$ as follows:
+We can express the entries of $L$ as follows:

-where the number $\alpha_{i,j}$ represents the weight of the edge $(p_{i},p_{j})\in E(G)$ in the graph $G$, as defined above Theorem~\ref{thm ci}.
-Note that this matrix is identical to the one constructed for the graph $G$ in Equation~\eqref{matrix}.
-Thus, $\det(L)$ shares the same expression as Equation~\eqref{eq r} in Theorem~\ref{thm ci}.
-Finally, multiplying $\det(L)$ by the expression in Equation~\eqref{mult} corresponds to multiplying by the denominators of the expressions in Equation~\eqref{8}, as shown in Theorem~\ref{thm ci}. \end{proof}
+Note that $\det(L)$ is obtained from $\det(M(G))$ by replacing the variables $\alpha_{i,j}$ $\pare{\text{where}\ p_{j}\in c_{i}}$ with the bracket quotients from \eqref{19}, with all extra vectors being $q$.
+Finally, multiplying $\det(L)$ by the product of brackets in Equation~\eqref{mult} corresponds to multiplying by the denominators of the expressions in Equation~\eqref{19}.
+Therefore, $\det(N)$ matches the polynomial in Theorem~\ref{thm ci}. \end{proof}

 \begin{remark} Examining the proof of Lemma~\ref{det}, we infer that if two circuits of $C$ were identical, the determinant of the submatrix would be zero.
 This implies that the polynomial constructed in Theorem~\ref{thm ci} using $C$ would also evaluate to zero. \end{remark}